mohamedsaid5/fci-graduation-renting-system-api/Renting-System-Frontend/README.md

 ```

 ## Project Structure
-- `src/` — Main source code
+- `src/` — Main source code (components, pages, assets, context, etc.)
-- `public/` — Static files
+- `public/` — Static files (index.html, icons, etc.)

-## API
+## API Integration
-The frontend communicates with the Django backend API.
-Make sure the backend is running and update API URLs in the code if needed.
+- The frontend communicates with the Django backend API (see main project README for endpoints).
+- Update API URLs in the code if your backend is running on a different host/port.
+- Requires the backend to be running for full functionality.

 ## License
 See the main project [LICENSE](../LICENSE).